-Unlock Your Best Self: Must-Have Health Apps To Power You Through Dubai Fitness Challenge
+Unlock your best self: Must-have health apps to power you through Dubai Fitness Challenge

 Get ready to elevate your fitness journey with YFC, a free activity app that tracks your steps and calorie burn.
 Dive into exciting leaderboard challenges that you can customise for steps, calories, or total daily activity, adding a competitive edge to your workouts.
 Sync effortlessly with your fitness wearables through Apple Health or Health Connect and watch your progress soar.
 As you stay active, earn Y-coins - an in-app currency that unlocks amazing fitness-related purchases - for every achievement.
 Plus, explore membership subscriptions for exclusive gym access and prepare for an upcoming direct wearable integration for DFC.
 While the app is free, there is also a subscription option which also provides users with access to a network of gyms - and membership is discounted during DFC.

-The entities helping DFC strengthen the spirit of the community this year include organisers Dubai Department for Economy Tourism (DET) and Dubai Sports Council; Presenting Partners DP World, Dubai Municipality, Mai Dubai, and Dubai's Roads and Transport Authority (RTA); Association Partners Sun & Sand Sports, The Brain and Performance Centre - A DP World Company, Citi Mastercard, Decathlon, Dubizzle, Emirates Airline, Emirates NBD, e&, La Roche Posay, MIRA Developments, talabat, Wasl, Whoop, Shamal – Kite Beach, Emaar and Hatta Kayak; Official Partners Dubai Chambers, Emarat and Supercare Pharmacy; Media Partner Arabian Radio Network (ARN); and Government Partners Dubai Corporation for Ambulance Services, Dubai Knowledge and Human Development Authority (KHDA), Dubai Police, Ministry of Education, Event Security Committee and Dubai Health Authority (DHA).
+The entities helping DFC strengthen the spirit of the community this year include organisers Dubai's Department for Economy Tourism (DET) and Dubai Sports Council; Presenting Partners DP World, Dubai Municipality, Mai Dubai, and Dubai's Roads and Transport Authority (RTA); Association Partners Sun and Sand Sports, The Brain and Performance Centre - A DP World Company, Decathlon, Dubizzle, Emirates, Emirates NBD, e&, La Roche Posay, MIRA Developments, talabat, Whoop, Shamal – Kite Beach; Official Partners Dubai Chambers, Emarat; Media Partner Arabian Radio Network (ARN); and Government Partners Dubai Corporation for Ambulance Services, Dubai Knowledge and Human Development Authority (KHDA), Dubai Police, Ministry of Education, Event Security Committee and Dubai Health Authority (DHA).